You might arrive at some point in your life when you think:

 “So, I have an app idea.
 What’s next?”

 And this is a really important question you have to answer.
 Do you have time to work on it?
-Do you want to make it the business of your life or just a side job?
+Maybe you want to make it the business of your life or just a side job?
 Do you have money to hire developers?
 Do you actually know how to turn an app idea into reality?
 And are you sure that after you make your own app, your users will love the product as much as you love the idea?

 All these questions might be hard to answer from the start and a bit overwhelming.

 But in this blog post, we will try to help you understand what to do with an app idea.